Mindlestick/KUBESIoT/docs/about.md

 <!--author-->

+## Mission Statement
+> We developed an ultra-light IoT platform for device support in C language in accordance with the oneM2M international standard, implemented it to operate efficiently.

 ## Download

 > **Download** here — [LION Download][LION-Download]

 <br/>

 If you follow this procedure to download the compressed download folder, you will see the following files :
 ``docs``
     This is a folder containing documents written in 'reStructuredText' for our open source project.